MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-diagnostics.md

 ## Enable routing diagnostics

-To see data related to work items and their status, you need to opt in to routing diagnostics.
+To see data related to work items and their status, you need to enable routing diagnostics.

 1. Sign in to Dynamics 365.